 FBI Agent: And you would not have received compensation from “Pharmacy” if you referred your business to Fred’s competitor, right?

 You: Yes, probably true.

-FBI Agent: In fact, if you add up the money you received and the referrals you sent, and then calculate, you made exactly $ 100.00 for each script you sent.
+FBI Agent: In fact, if you add up the money you received and the referrals you sent, and then calculate, you made exactly $100.00 for each prescription you sent.
 Look, I am not here to hurt you.
-Just agree with me that you and Fred agreed that you would send cases to “Pharmacy” and he would take care of you, right?
+Just agree with me that you and Fred agreed that you would send referrals to “Pharmacy” and he would take care of you, right?

 FBI Agent: Hi, I am special agent Joe Sample with the Federal Bureau of Investigation and this is my colleague special agent Johanna Sample.
 Are you Mr. Smith?

 FBI Agent: Oh, this is nothing to worry about.
 You are not in trouble or anything.
 We just have a few questions.
 It is not about you.
 Do you mind we come in for a minute?

 You: Actually, I’d prefer to have my lawyer present.

 FBI Agent: Oh yeah?
 Who is your lawyer?

 FBI Agent: I see, so let’s just continue.
 It won’t take long.

 You: No, please respect that I want my lawyer present.
 Please give me your contact information and my lawyer will contact you promptly.
 Thank you for your understanding.